 “The spaces just didn’t work effectively for the client and her son.
 What was decided upon was an extension that extended over a single level but provided a separate master bedroom and ensuite.
 It opened up the living spaces, as well as updating the kitchen and bathroom and returning the toilet to its original location, allowing for a separate laundry.
 This meant we could provide the best value for money to the client and avoid all the costs of consents that would have otherwise been an issue if we had decided to build up rather than out.”

 Internal walls were removed to open up the dining/living areas and a butler’s pantry was built, which gives the space an open and modern functionality.
 The project saw the majority of the house reconfigured, with all major rooms and spaces being updated as well; an additional 25m2 was added to the footprint, as well as a new deck area.

-“What was so nice about this project was the excitement from the client when we presented her with the ideas,” Greg added, “we worked through various stages in the concept design phase to keep the essence of what she asked for but to design something that could be achieved within budget and with the constraints in mind – including the railway and volcanic rock on which the house sits.”
+“What was so nice about this project was the excitement from the client when we presented her with the ideas,” the renovation consultant added, “we worked through various stages in the concept design phase to keep the essence of what she asked for but to design something that could be achieved within budget and with the constraints in mind – including the railway and the type of rock on which the house sits.”

-Brent Courtney, construction manager for the Refresh team, says once sign off was achieved the job went ahead smoothly and no major issues cropped up.
-However, they had to be extra cautious about the volcanic rock under the footprint of the extension.
+The construction manager for the Refresh team, says once sign off was achieved the job went ahead smoothly and no major issues cropped up.
+However, they had to be extra cautious about the rock under the footprint of the extension.